Photo Credit: Shana Stewart-Deeds

-Lindsey is native to central Vermont, but spent her post-college years travelling the country and exploring other states, mountains, and rivers.
-She is pleased to have made her way back home, and is enjoying exploring the Missisquoi watershed from her home in Jay.
+Lindsey grew up in central Vermont, but spent her post-college years travelling the country and exploring other states, mountains, and rivers.
+She is pleased to have made her way back home, and enjoys exploring the Missisquoi watershed from her home in Jay.
 She appreciates the great dedication and passion that the Upper Missisquoi and Trout Rivers Wild & Scenic Committee members have for these rivers and this area, and is delighted to be a part of helping to protect and preserve these great resources.

 Education & Outreach Coordinator